 Why do people like to snorkel and swim amongst jellyfish?
 Well, the four species of jellyfish that live in the lake have evolved to become stingless and are harmless.
 It was the most surreal sensation swimming in a sea of graceful and beautiful jellyfish, some of them translucent, some large, some small and some ever so curious.

-You need four days three nights to explore the idyllic Derawan and surrounding islands.
-It is a laid-back travel experience with beautiful sunsets and fresh seafood feasts, as well as spectacular day trips.
-We would recommend you visit now, before more tourism hits this place.
-The charms and wonders of this remote area off East Kalimantan are awaiting you.
+From overall the Islands (Maratua, Sangalaki, and Derawan) are a laid-back travel experience with beautiful sunsets and fresh seafood feasts, as well as spectacular day trips.
+We would recommend you visit now before more tourism hits this place.
+The charms and wonders of this remote area of East Kalimantan are awaiting you.

-The islands are remote island, the weather is unpredictable.
+PS.
+The islands are a remote island, the weather is unpredictable.
 Sometimes, In the morning is storm and big wave.
-You can continue your trip after storm.
-Re-itinerary may apply based on the wearher.
-After that, when we come back to Berau, we suggest you book flight in afternoon like 3-5 pm.
+You can continue your trip after the storm.
+Re-itinerary may apply based on the weather.
+After that, when we come back to Berau, we suggest you book a flight in the afternoon like 3-5 pm.
 According to our experience, we missed our flights in the morning because there was a storm and we stuck the Island.